overmesgit/aibattle/README.md

 * check for claude ai errors
 * battle time to local time
 * replace local image repo with gcp
+* message about 0 active prompts
+* kill all docker images after and before running

 ## Ideas